The strategic course of Paris La Défense

 Paris La Défense must set an example, fostering a collective dynamic in support of this post-carbon shift.

-Calling on all players within Paris La Defense to take action on these environmental issues is an essential step in building the first post carbon business district.
+Calling on all players within Paris La Défense to take action on these environmental issues is an essential step to guarantee this initiative's lasting sucess.

 These axes will be translated into a charter which will be offered for signature to all the stakeholders of Paris La Défense, both public and private.